ocaml-flambda/flambda-backend/ocaml/jane/doc/module-strengthening.md

 ```

 We call this type "`S` strengthened with `M`".
 It can be written out explicitly
-as above and this is, in fact, the only way to write it without `-extension
+as above and this is, in fact, the only way to write it without module strengthening.
-module_strengthening`.
-The new extension allows this type to be written as `S
+The new extension allows this type to be written as `S with M`.
-with M`.

 The main motivation for this work are compiler performance improvements, which
 use this new form internally.